gongfchen/short-lived-cert/README.md

 ### Middle daemon

-Start running Midle Daemon
+To start running Midle Daemon:

 ```
 ./Middle-daemon
 ```

 To request short-lived certificates for a domain (default to be 365 certificates).
-Need domain public keys available.
+Need domain public keys available:

 ```
 request [domain_name]
 ```

 To request daily decryption key for a domain.
-Need to provide the day number.
+Need to provide the day number:

 ```
 key [domain_name] [day_number]